Abortion

 Have I brought something of eternal worth to an untimely end?

-legalised in many countries, such laws do not make the violent killing of innocent ‘still in the womb’, unprotected children any less sinful (and answerable to God for).
+not make the violent killing of innocent ‘still in the womb’, unprotected children, any less sinful (and answerable to God for).
 From the moment of conception an embryo bears the image of God, as humankind is made in the divine likeness (Gen 1:26,27, 9:5,6).
-Without radical interference the pre-born human being or developing fetus will become a unique individual, with the difference between it and anyone of us is age, location and dependence.
+Without radical interference the pre-born human being or developing foetus will become a unique individual, with the difference between it and any one of us is age, location and dependence.

 An unborn child has a right to life

-they have done wrong and turn to Him.
-Relief comes through repentance, accepting His forgiveness, forgiving yourself and godly counselling.
+forgiveness, forgiving yourself and godly counselling.
 The terminating of an unborn child brings people under a curse, because of the injustice against the weak and defenceless (Deut 27:25).
 If a married couple does not desire children, the prevention of conception is the only valid biblical alternative.
 However, if an ‘unexpected’ baby is conceived it should be welcomed with gratitude, not considered an inconvenience.
 Giving the child up to adoption is a possible solution if the parents are unable to care for the child themselves.
 We can only speculate whether an unborn child who dies, before what some consider the age of accountability, goes to heaven, as the Bible does not specifically say.
-Although an aborted baby or young child has not willfully sinned, each child conceived bears the sinful nature inherited from Adam (Ps 51:5).
+Although an aborted baby or young child has not wilfully sinned, each child conceived bears the sinful nature inherited from Adam (Ps 51:5).
 However, God in His sovereignty knows if this young life would have continued in the way that leads to eternal death or turned to Him for salvation.
 We can be sure though of His justice and grace.
 As Abraham said, “Will not the judge of the entire world do right?”
 (Gen 18:25).

 In the spiritual realm, God’s plans can also be aborted or terminated through rebellion, lack of obedience and neglect by half-hearted believers.